homebridge/homebridge/README.md

 # Final Notes

 HomeKit is definitely amazing when it works.
-Speaking to Siri is often much quicker and easier than launching whatever app that your device manufacturer provides.
+Speaking to Siri is often much quicker and easier than launching whatever app your device manufacturer provides.

 I welcome any suggestions or pull requests, but keep in mind that it's likely not possible to support all the things you might want to do with a device through HomeKit.
 For instance, you might want to hack the Sonos shim to play the specific kind of music you want and that's great, but it might not be appropriate to merge those specific changes into this repository.
 The shims here should be mostly simple "canonical examples" and easily hackable by others.